Bros112/PythonCompiler/README.md

 ## Usage
 You must have python installed (and pip must work)
+1. Download the executable from releases and run the file
-1. Input the directory of where your python version is so that the right libraries can be used.
+2. Input the directory of where your python version is so that the right libraries can be used.
 (The directory where the python executable is located)
-2. Input the location of the python script
+3. Input the location of the python script
-3. (Optional) Input the location of the icon file
+4. (Optional) Input the location of the icon file
-4. (Optional) Input the location of the assets directory
+5. (Optional) Input the location of the assets directory
-5. Input the name of the executable
+6. Input the name of the executable
-6. Press Compile and wait
+7. Press Compile and wait
-7. Your exe should be in the directory of the compiler (You can delete the other created files)
+8. Your exe should be in the directory of the compiler (You can delete the other created files)

 ## !!!
 Important information !!!